Financial District, Manhattan: Late-20th century growth

 During most of the 20th century, the Financial District was a business community with practically only offices which emptied out at night.
-A report in The New York Times in 1961 described a "deathlike stillness that settles on the district after 5:30 and all day Saturday and Sunday".
+Writing in The Death and Life of Great American Cities in 1961, urbanist Jane Jacobs described a "deathlike stillness that settles on the district after 5:30 and all day Saturday and Sunday".
 But there has been a change towards greater residential use of the area, pushed forwards by technological changes and shifting market conditions.
 The general pattern is for several hundred thousand workers to commute into the area during the day, sometimes by sharing a taxicab from other parts of the city as well as from New Jersey and Long Island, and then leave at night.
 In 1970 only 833 people lived "south of Chambers Street"; by 1990, 13,782 people were residents with the addition of areas such as Battery Park City and Southbridge Towers.
 Battery Park City was built on 92 acres of landfill, and 3,000 people moved there beginning about 1982, but by 1986 there was evidence of more shops and stores and a park, along with plans for more residential development.

 Construction of the World Trade Center began in 1966, but the World Trade Center had trouble attracting tenants when completed.
 Nonetheless, some substantial firms purchased space there.
 Its impressive height helped make it a visual landmark for drivers and pedestrians.
 In some respects, the nexus of the Financial District moved physically from Wall Street to the World Trade Center complex and surrounding buildings such as the Deutsche Bank Building, 90 West Street, and One Liberty Plaza.
 Real estate growth during the latter part of the 1990s was significant, with deals and new projects happening in the Financial District and elsewhere in Manhattan; one firm invested more than $24 billion in various projects, many in the Wall Street area.
 In 1998, the NYSE and the city struck a $900 million deal which kept the NYSE from moving across the river to Jersey City; the deal was described as the "largest in city history to prevent a corporation from leaving town".
 A competitor to the NYSE, NASDAQ, moved its headquarters from Washington to New York.

 In 1987, the stock market plunged and, in the relatively brief recession following, lower Manhattan lost 100,000 jobs according to one estimate.
 Since telecommunications costs were coming down, banks and brokerage firms could move away from the Financial District to more affordable locations.
 The recession of 1990–91 was marked by office vacancy rates downtown which were "persistently high" and with some buildings "standing empty".